iErdem1/mbta_departure_board/README.md

 - Normally you do not have to have an API key to make limited amount of requests but that is also unrilable.
 I got `HTTPError: 429` pretty often (program does not request a lot) so I decided to pass key to url.
 You can get key from https://api-v3.mbta.com/
 - Board page refreshes itself in every 2 minutes.
 Normally I would pass the data with `AJAX` but I could not find time.
 Also, data stream is not huge so simple HTML refresh works fine on this project.
 - Unit tests needs to be add.
 - Frontend of the code needs a lot of improvements.
 For instance, I used `inline styling` for frontend because of the size of the project but makes code looks ugly.
-Can be sophisticated.
+Frontend code could be more sophisticated.
 - I could not find time to add `docstring`.
 If you have any further questions about the code itself, please do not hesitate to reach out.
-- Sometimes(really rare) api sends broken trip detail data.
-I saw on the logs but I couldn't regenerate to prevent it.
-If it happens, just refresh the page or wait for auto refresh.
-(Debug mode is on, that's why I didn't catch the error.)

 # REFERENCES
 - Digital-7 Font: http://www.styleseven.com/